Pix4D/pyopf/README.md

 We provide a few tools as command line scripts to help manipulate OPF projects in different ways.

-#### Merging

-The main use case for merging projects is to be able to process smaller sections of a project independently.
-For the merging to succeed the sub projects must be in the same coordinate reference system.
-Note that the tool doesn't support merging the content of most OPF extensions, which will then be dropped in the merged project.
-Two objects are considered identical if they have the same ID even if they are in different projects.
-If this assumption is violated, the merging fails.
-For example, the same camera ID cannot be associated with two different image URIs.
-The only exception are the sensors, whose IDs are always regenerated and for which no attempt is made at finding common and equally calibrated sensors.

-The point clouds are merged based on their label.

-Only core project items support merging:
-* camera list
-* input cameras
-* projected input cameras
-* input control points
-* projected control points
-* calibration (calibrated cameras, calibrated control points, tracks)
-* point clouds
-* constraints

-All extensions are dropped.

-The merging tool can be called using

-`opf_merge project_1.opf project_2.opf project_3.opf output_directory`

 #### Undistorting

 A tool to undistort images is provided.
 The undistorted images will be stored in their original location, but in an `undistort` directory.
 Only images taken with a perspective camera, for which the sensor has been calibrated will be undistorted.